rapzaDev/debug-utils-flutter/README.md

 # DebugUtils for Flutter 🐞

-A lightweight and flexible debug utility created to improve logging in Flutter app development.
+A lightweight and flexible debug utility to improve logging in Flutter app development.

 With DebugUtils, it becomes easier to trace, categorize, and manage debug messages while ensuring they only run in debug mode.
 This keeps production builds clean and safe.